-Senate President Galvano created the Infrastructure and Security Committee this year; which plans to focus on revitalizing rural Florida communities, including utility and communication resources that provide access to clean water and reliable broadband connectivity.
-Infrastructure needs, such as creating more evacuation routes, is an important issue for the Committee.
+President Galvano created the Infrastructure and Security Committee this year; which directly focuses on revitalizing historic rural Florida communities, including utility and communication resources that provide access to clean water and reliable broadband connectivity.
+Infrastructure needs for evacuation routes during and post hurricanes is an important issue for the Committee.
 In addition, the Committee is tasked with developing legislation to expedite the creation of three new multi-use corridors in our rural areas to strategically plan for future growth while revitalizing rural communities and enhancing public safety.
 Statewide will work with the Committee to better understand how these concepts will be developed into legislation and the impact to our co-ops and communities.